 What Is Wrongful Death?

-In simple legal terms, wrongful death is a death that someone else caused through negligence, recklessness, or unlawful behavior.
-Given this simplistic definition, you can imagine that there are nearly countless ways that a wrongful death can occur in Fort Lauderdale, which is why it is so important to connect with an attorney who can help you understand your legal options.
+In simple legal terms, wrongful death is someone else’s death caused through negligence, recklessness, or unlawful behavior.
+Given this simplistic definition, you can imagine nearly countless ways a wrongful death can occur in Fort Lauderdale, which is why it is so important to connect with an attorney who can help you understand your legal options.
 That said, the following four factors are necessary in any personal injury case, including wrongful death.

 The Defendant Owed the Deceased a Duty of Care

-A duty of care is a simple concept that we all uphold each day, often without even thinking about it.
+A duty of care is a simple concept that we all uphold daily, often without thinking about it.
 According to the Legal Information Institute, a duty of care is the expectation that someone “must act in the same manner as a reasonably prudent person in their position would.”
 This ranges from operating a motor vehicle responsibly, providing prudent and accepted medical care as a licensed professional, or simply not assaulting someone.
-Of course, there are many different duties of care that change with context, so one of the first things that your Fort Lauderdale wrongful death lawyer will do is examine the context of the situation and determine whether or not the other person actually owed the victim a duty of care.
+Of course, many different duties of care change with context, so one of the first things that your Fort Lauderdale wrongful death lawyer will do is examine the context of the situation and determine whether or not the other person owed the victim a duty of care.

 The Defendant Failed Their Duty of Care